*

 /*

-* Demonstration of Unicode character beyond U+FFFF.
-With a PDFlib
+* Demonstration of Unicode characters beyond U+FFFF.
+The Unicode

 */